New blood chip could spot Alzheimer's early

 Summary

-This study tested a new type of blood test designed to help diagnose Alzheimer's disease.
-Researchers collected blood and urine samples from 150 people, including those with Alzheimer's, other brain diseases, and healthy individuals.
-The goal was to see if a special microfluidic chip could accurately detect Alzheimer's by measuring specific proteins in red blood cells, offering a simpler alternative to current spinal fluid tests and brain scans.
+This study tested a new blood test that uses a special chip to measure two key markers (amyloid-β and PKC) in red blood cells to help diagnose Alzheimer's disease.
+Researchers collected blood and urine samples from 150 people—50 with Alzheimer's, 50 with other brain diseases, and 50 healthy volunteers.
+The goal was to see if this simple, non-invasive test could accurately tell Alzheimer's apart from other conditions, potentially offering a cheaper and easier alternative to spinal taps or brain scans.

 Get updates